mm5agm/WSPR_Single_Band_GPS/README.md

  1. In the Arduino IDE go to “File/Preferences” and fill in the “Additional boards manager URLs” with https://espressif.github.io/arduino-esp32/package_esp32_index.json

-2. Add ESP32 - Get time from GPS - GPS_Basic.ino
+2. Get time from GPS - GPS_Basic.ino Connect ESP32 TX to GPS RX and ESP32 RX to GPS TX

 3. Add OLED display, Scan I2C to get OLED address - I didn't need to use the OLED address